Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 On the territory of the Lipetsk region there are a large number of limestone outcrops, especially along the river valleys - the Don and its tributaries

-the age of limestones is determined as Devonian (according to literature)
+the age of the limestones is determined to be Devonian (according to the literature)

-limestones are sedimentary organic rock - e then the skeletons and shells of ancient organisms that lived millions of years ago.
-Settling to the bottom of the seas and oceans, they caked and cemented.
+limestones are sedimentary organic rock - uh these are the skeletons and shells of ancient organisms that lived millions of years ago.
+As they settled to the bottom of the seas and oceans, they caked and became cemented.

-the predominant fossils in the Devonian limestones are brachiopods, crinoids, ammonites and corals
+the predominant fossils in Devonian limestones are brachiopods, crinoids, ammonites and corals

 knowing that corals cannot live at great depths and in cold waters, it can be assumed that the Devonian seas were shallow and warm

-the large thickness of limestone deposits indicates a high density of the inhabitants of the Devonian seas
+the large thickness of limestone deposits indicates a high density of inhabitants of the Devonian seas

-Devonian nature in the Lipetsk region is absolutely different from modern
+the nature of the Devonian in the Lipetsk region is absolutely different from the modern one

-Paleontologists - amateurs who want to travel around the Lipetsk region can recommend the Don Valley.
+Amateur paleontologists who want to travel around the Lipetsk region can recommend the Don Valley.
 There are a huge number of objects where you can try to find fossil artifacts.
-I would suggest the following travel route: Dankov (quarry of the dolomite plant) - Lebedyan (Tyapkina Gora - Lebedyansky Devonian) - with.
+I would suggest the following travel route: Dankov (dolomite plant quarry) - Lebedyan (Tyapkina Mountain - Lebedyansky Devonian) - village.
 Kamennaya Lubna and a quarry in the village of Znobilovka (Lebedyansky district) - Don Conversations and a safari park in the village of Kamenka (Zadonsky district) - the right bank of the Olym River in the village of Pokrovskoye (Terbunsky district).
-I believe that there are many more interesting fossils to be found at these points (maybe even fish and trilobites), you just need a little luck, and also make an effort and be careful.
+I believe there are many more interesting fossils to be found at these points (maybe even fish and trilobites), you just need a little luck and some effort and care.

 Conclusion

 Paleontology is the science of how life originated and developed on our planet, what and why happened on our Earth.
-By definition, paleontology is the science of the biological cycle: paleos is ancient, ontos is a being; the science of ancient beings.
-By and large, paleontology should answer questions; where we are, who we are, where we are going.
+By definition, paleontology is the science of the biological cycle: paleos - ancient, ontos - creature; the science of ancient beings.
+Fundamentally, paleontology is supposed to answer questions; where we come from, who we are, where we are going.
 The past is a window to the future.
-After doing my little research, I realized that there is nothing permanent in nature - everything develops, becomes more complicated, changes.
+After conducting my little research, I realized that nothing is permanent in nature - everything develops, becomes more complex, and changes.
 It is possible that in a million years the nature of my native land will change beyond recognition and someone, like me, will try to touch the past.
-Man is a very inquisitive creature, which means that paleontology, like all geology, is doomed to a long, long existence.
-And of course, I will continue to look for and study fossils in order to learn even more about the distant past of the region in which I live - the Lipetsk region.
+Man is a very inquisitive creature, which means that paleontology, like all geology, is doomed to exist for a long, long time.
+And of course, I will continue to search and study fossils in order to learn even more about the distant past of the region in which I live - the Lipetsk region.
 I would like to finish my work with a poem by Anatoly Tsepin:

 We are the first to lay them.